Swing Low, Sweet Chariot: 2020 review

 In 2020 the Rugby Football Union, in response to the increased interest in the Black Lives Matter movement after the murder of George Floyd, said it was "reviewing" fans' use of the song.
 Former rugby player Brian Moore and Prince Harry both argued that the song should no longer be sung in rugby contexts.
 Former Barbarian and Rugby League Hall of Fame player Martin Offiah shortly afterwards said that he thought the song should be retained as an opportunity to educate England's and other nationalities' rugby fans about racial discrimination and Black history.
 Former England player Maggie Alphonsi said "I think it's good the RFU are having a review, but I don't agree with it being banned".

 Rugby-related record releases

 1991

 The song became the England Rugby World Cup theme for the 1991 Rugby World Cup, when performed by "Union featuring the England World Cup Squad".
 It reached number 16 on the UK singles chart.

 1995

-The song was then covered in 1995 for that year's tournament by British reggae duo China Black together with South African male choral group, Ladysmith Black Mambazo.
-It reached number 15 on the chart.
+The song was covered in 1995 for that year's tournament by British reggae duo China Black together with South African male choral group, Ladysmith Black Mambazo.
+Released as a single on 22 May 1995, it reached number 15 on the UK Singles Chart.